mje-nz/dotfiles/README.md

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

-`bin/dot` is a simple script that installs/updates Homebrew and runs any `install.sh` file.
-Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.

 ## thanks